DHMIC

 The award is named in honor of Delaware’s first neonatologist, Dr. Kitty Esterly, whose work has undoubtedly improved the health of women and children in the First State.
 Dr. Esterly was an active voice, a champion, and an advocate on behalf of women, infants, and children.
 With her “can do” spirit, she worked tirelessly to ensure that everyone had a fair and just opportunity to be as healthy as possible.
 It was the cornerstone of her amazing practice and her commitment to Delaware’s community for nearly six decades.
 Dr. Esterly served on the boards of several organizations, including DHMIC’s executive committee.
 She also served as chair of the Delaware Perinatal Board.
 The recipient of this prestigious award will model the same commitment and dedication to promoting health equity that Dr. Esterly steadfastly displayed throughout her career.

 DHMIC is committed to making sure that every mother and every child — and the men in their lives — has a fair chance for good health.
-The 2024 Kitty Esterly, MD, Health Equity Champion Award competition are now closed!
+The 2025 Kitty Esterly, MD, Health Equity Champion Award competition is now open!

 Past Award Winners